-(ii) Financial assets, available-for-sale
+(ii) Available-for-sale financial assets

-Financial assets, available-for-sale are non-derivatives that are either designated in this category or not classified in any of the other categories.
+Available-for-sale financial assets are non-derivatives that are either designated in this category or not classified in any of the other categories.
 They are presented as non-current assets unless management intends to dispose of the assets within 12 months after the balance sheet date.